waleedmebane/allsembly-prototype/docs/installation_and_testing.md

 How to install for other platforms
 ----------------------------------

-The software has only been tested with Ubuntu 16.04; however, I believe that the only platform specific parts are the `--daemon` option, the `--user` option and platform specific file paths.
+The software has only been tested with Ubuntu 16.04 and 18.04; however, I believe that the only platform specific parts are the `--daemon` option, the `--user` option and platform specific file paths.
 These should work on many other Unix-like or Unix operating systems.
 So it might work with MacOS.
 The allsembly-server.py script might run under Windows if you set all of the file options with Windows-specific pathnames and